 How Often Should Grass Be Cut?

-Whether you own your home or rent one you will likely need to maintain your own lawn.
-Mowing not only keeps your lawn clean and neat but also maintains its health.
+Whether you own your home or rent one, you will likely need to maintain your lawn.
+Mowing not only keeps your lawn clean and neat but also retains its health.
 In the dormant season, you won’t have to mow your lawn as much as you mow it during the growing season.
-In order to keep your lawn green and healthy, it is very important that you don’t cut too much grass at once and only cut it when the grass reaches optimal length.
+To keep your lawn green and healthy, it is very important that you don’t cut too much grass at once and only cut it when the grass reaches optimal length.

 What should be the mowing frequency?